bojanalecic/SoftwareProjectRecommendation/README.md

 The application collects metadata about software projects from the websites [Freecode](http://freecode.com/) and [SourceForge](http://sourceforge.net).
 The data is extracted by the crawler and used for recommendation process.
 The application allows user to interact through console.

--User enters username
+- User enters username

--User's preferences (currently user preferences are reduced to the software project the user has recently expressed interest in) are read from local file (userPref.csv)
+- User's preferences (currently user preferences are reduced to the software project the user has recently expressed interest in) are read from local file (userPref.csv)

--Check if similarities are already calculated for the given project;
+- Check if similarities are already calculated for the given project;

-    -if yes, show TOP 5 recommendations;
+    - If yes, show TOP 5 recommendations;

-    -Otherwise, start the calculation service;
+    - Otherwise, start the calculation service;

--Store the computed similarities in the local CSV file;
+- Store the computed similarities in the local CSV file;

--Display recommendations to the user
+- Display recommendations to the user

 # 4. Technical realisation